cloud66-samples/rails-mysql/README.md

 # README

-Basic Rails/MySQL Example Application for use with https://www.cloud66.com
+This is a basic Rails/MySQL example application for use with https://www.cloud66.com